 What Are Prescription Stimulants?

-In general, the term stimulant refers to a class of drugs that increase alertness, energy, and feelings of euphoria, as well as boost metabolism and masks the effects of depressants like alcohol.
+In general, the term stimulant refers to a class of drugs that increase alertness, energy, and feelings of euphoria, as well as boost metabolism and mask the effects of depressants like alcohol.

 Ritalin was among the first prescription stimulants to be prescribed by doctors to treat the symptoms of ADHD, along with Concerta, a different brand that is essentially the same substance.
 Today; however, Adderall, the brand name for a combination of four different amphetamine salts, has largely become the drug of choice for counteracting the effects of ADHD, with newer drugs like Vyvanse also growing in popularity for use as ADHD treatment.